belle2/basf2/display/doc/index.rst

 Geometry
         By default, a simplified geometry is shown.
 See the last paragraph for instructions on how to disable it or show the full geometry instead.
-        The default can be changed using the "fullGeometry" parameter.
-With the full geometry shown, you can also set the level of detail by changing the "VisLevel" setting of Eve -> Geometry scene -> Top (bottom panel).
+        The default can be changed using the ``fullGeometry`` module parameter.
+        With the full geometry shown, you can also set the level of detail by changing the :gui-highlight-style:`VisLevel` setting of
+        :gui-highlight-style:`Eve` tab → 'Geometry scene' → 'Top' (then you
-        The default value of VisLevel will e.g. hide most of the KLM structure, which might interesting to you.
+        should see it in the bottom panel).
+The default value of :gui-highlight-style:`VisLevel` will e.g. hide most of the KLM structure, which might interesting to you.

 MC info (MCParticles, SimHits)
         MCParticles are coloured depending on their PDG value (pions in gray, kaons in red, electrons in blue, muons in cyan, protons in yellow, photons in bright green and others in magenta), SimHits share the colour of their parent particle.
-By enabling the "Assign hits to primaries" option, either in the steering file (display/examples/display.py) or using the UI, you can hide particles generated by Geant4 and have hits instead assigned to their primary mother particles.
+By enabling the :gui-highlight-style:`Assign hits to primaries` option, you can hide particles generated by Geant4 and have hits instead assigned to their primary mother particles.

         By default, only particles that produced hits in the detector are shown, with the exception of primary particles.
-This can be changed using the "Show all primaries", "Show all charged" and "Show all neutrals" options.
+This can be changed using the :gui-highlight-style:`Show all primaries`,
+        :gui-highlight-style:`Show all charged` and :gui-highlight-style:`Show
+        all neutrals` options.

         MCParticles shown as dashed lines use only their starting position and momentum plus creation vertices of any secondaries, and may thus be wildly inaccurate.
-If the "trajectoryStore" parameter of FullSim is used (e.g. set to 2), the real trajectories are plotted and MCParticles are shown as solid lines.
+If the ``trajectoryStore`` parameter of :b2:mod:`FullSim` is used (e.g. set to 2), the real trajectories are plotted and MCParticles are shown as solid lines.

 Track candidates & reconstructed hits
         This shows track candidates produced by track finders with their associated hits in light blue, as well as reconstructed hits in the tracking detectors not assigned to a track candidate (in violet).
         Supported hits are PXDClusters, SVDClusters, and CDCHits.
-If the "useClusters" parameter is set to False, PXDTrueHits and SVDTrueHits will be shown instead of clusters.
+If the ``useClusters`` parameter is set to False, PXDTrueHits and SVDTrueHits will be shown instead of clusters.

 Tracks, vertices, gammas